 However, if you're generally on your own in performing your duties and you supply your own tools of the trade—mops, brooms, sponges and cleaning products—the IRS is likely to consider you a self-employed independent contractor.

 2. What IRS forms should I look out for?

-Housekeepers who are considered employees receive a W-2 form from their employers.
+Housekeepers who are considered employees should receive a W-2 form from their employers.

-If you're a self-employed independent contractor and you earned $600 or more in 2017 from a client, you might receive a 1099-Misc form.
+If you're a self-employed independent contractor and you earned $600 or more in 2021 from a client, you might receive a 1099-NEC form.